UXSoc/uxsoc-apps-cms/src/pages/index.md

             * Includes Creating A Schedule For Meetings in both Event Planning and Post Event Processing
             * Includes Setting A Deadline For these Tasks
             * Include Monitoring and Documenting Project Progress
-          * In charge of Communicating with other departments on what they need
+          * In charge of communicating and creating meetings with other departments on what they need
-            *    Includes Creating Meetings For these Departments

           * In charge of Preparing for Potential Risks

           * All around work -- help members when they need something,